Models of G-spectra as presheaves of spectra: The bicategory and -category

 We apply this framework to the category of finite $G$-sets.
 We have already defined the $G$-fixed bicategory $G\sE$, and we shall give two definitions of $G$-bicategories $\sE_G$ with fixed point bicategories equivalent to $G\sE$.
 The first, given in this section, is more intuitive, but the second is more convenient for the proof of our main theorem.

 Let $U$ be a countable $G$-set that contains all orbit types $G/H$ infinitely many times.
-Again let $A$, $B$, and $C$ denote finite $G$-sets, but now let the $D$, $E$ and $F$ of \S\ref{Gspan} be finite subsets of {the} $G$-set $U$; these subsets need {\em not} be $G$-subsets.
+Again let $A$, $B$, and $C$ denote finite $G$-sets, but now think of the $D$, $E$, and $F$ of (\ref{spans}) and (\ref{pbdiag}) as finite subsets of {the} $G$-set $U$; these subsets need {\em not} be $G$-subsets.
 The action of $G$ on $U$ gives rise to an action of $G$ on the finite subsets of $U$: for a finite subset $D$ of $U$ and $g\in G$, $gD$ is another finite subset of $U$.